ShaneMcC/blog.dataforce.org.uk/content/posts/2010-08-10-ubuntu-on-hp-compaq-mini-311c-1030sa.md

 In maverick network-manager understands that this card is a mobile broadband card, so it should be possible to configure it rather than using the ppp/chat scripts from hpcm but using the scripts is a good way to test if it works, and they have in them the information required by network-manager.

-<del datetime="2010-12-13T13:18:39+00:00">I just stick with pon/poff however as NetworkManager on KDE doesn't seem to even bother to try and connect (I've had success with nm-applet tho so I might just use that).</del> In KDE, I've found that KNetworkManager isn't the best at using this device (or my work VPN), so I use nm-applet to configure and use this device unless I don't have a working X session (a common occurrence when using beta versions of ubuntu!).
+<del datetime="2010-12-13T13:18:39+00:00">I just stick with pon/poff however as NetworkManager on KDE doesn't seem to even bother to try and connect (I've had success with nm-applet though so I might just use that).</del> In KDE, I've found that KNetworkManager isn't the best at using this device (or my work VPN), so I use nm-applet to configure and use this device unless I don't have a working X session (a common occurrence when using beta versions of Ubuntu!).

 * * *

 Now, for the ION chip.

-Firstly install the nvidia driver from jockey (also install the broadcom STA driver for wireless) and restart.
+Firstly install the Nvidia driver from jockey (also install the Broadcom STA driver for wireless) and restart.

 Now: